 They were lying.

-It’s important that you become aware of your different modes of being in order to empower yourself enough to consciously decide what voices inside of you, you are going to listen to and what voices you are going to ignore.
+You must become aware of your different modes of being to empower yourself enough to consciously decide what voices inside of you, you are going to listen to, and what voices you are going to ignore.

-So the next time you hear a whisper in your brain telling you that you are a piece of crap immediately identify the mode you are in and remind yourself that this voice is not in charge over your behavior, you are the person who is running things here and you are here to stay because you are a miracle waiting to happen.
+So, the next time you hear a whisper in your brain telling you that you are a piece of crap, immediately identify the mode you are in and remind yourself that this voice is not in charge of your behaviour, you are the person who is running things here.
+You are here to stay because you are a miracle waiting to happen.

 Psychology exercises for you